 Top Ten Days of the 7553 Lego City Advent Calendar (2011)As I am making this list, it's already December 1st of 2019.
 Man how times fly by.
 Remember how last year when the year was over, I made lists about the best and worst days of the Lego City 2019 calendar?
 No?
 Of course.
 Well I'm going to do the exact same thing..., again, but with previous years.
 I'll start with 2011 as that was my first advent calendar of all time and my favourite as well.
 So I'll start with the best ones.
 With that being said here is the list.

 Just, wow.
-Looking back I am incredibly astonished that we got this building in an advent calendar.
-In case you don't know (you probably don't), in the 2011 calendar, there were two specific builds where the pieces were spread out over the days of the advent calendar because they were just huge and these were this lovely prison and a police car.
+Looking back, I am incredibly astonished that we got this building in an advent calendar.
+In case you don't know (you probably don't), in the 2011 calendar, there were two specific builds where the pieces were spread out over the days of the advent calendar because they were just huge.
+These were this lovely prison and a police car.

-If we'd juts include single days on the list this would've been first.
-But the prison is objectively better when done.
-I've always loved mini-builds and vehicles or toys in advent calendars.
-I don't know they've just always catched by interests and the orange snowmobile from 2011 city calendar is one of the finest examples of an awesome build.
+If we were to just include single days on the list, this would have been first.
+But the prison is objectively better when complete.
+I've always loved mini-builds, vehicles, and toys in advent calendars.
+They've just always caught my interest, and the orange snowmobile from the 2011 City calendar is one of the finest examples of an awesome build.

-This is the other build in the calendar which pieces are spread out over three days along with the prison.
-It's slightly worse though but you see it's still #3 on the list.
-It looks very incredibly great in my opinion when it's done.
-Some say it looks underwhelming but I think it serves its purpose as an advent calendar police car that isn't your typical cop car.
+This is the other build in the calendar, with pieces spread out over three days, along with the prison.
+It's slightly worse, but you'll see it's still #3 on the list.
+In my opinion, it looks incredibly great when complete.
+Some say it looks underwhelming, but I think it serves its purpose as an advent calendar police car that isn't your typical cop car.

-This is an identical copy of the snowmobile two days earlier but this is a police snowmobile as you can tell from the white and blue colour scheme plus some grey.
-I mean some will say it's an unoriginal act, but didn't I already talk about how awesome the orange one was?
-Well don't fix what's not broken.
+This is an identical copy of the snowmobile from two days earlier, but this one is a police snowmobile, as you can tell from the white and blue color scheme, along with some gray.
+Some will say it's an unoriginal act, but didn't I already talk about how awesome the orange one was?
+Well, don't fix what's not broken.